briandipalma/spa-2014/workshop_part2.md

     git clone https://github.com/briandipalma/spa-2014-contacts-list

 1. Open `index.html`

     There is one new `script` tag.

     It's the Custom Elements polyfill, part of the polymer project. https://github.com/Polymer/CustomElements

-    System.config now has css and text loading plugin which allows the es6 module loader to load css and text files.
+    `System.config` now has `css` and `text` loading plugins which allow the ES6 module loader to load css and text files.
     The CSS plugin automatically attaches the css to the head as soon as you import the css module.
     The text plugin returns the content of the file as a javascript string.

-    The other libraries are for integration later.
+    The other packages are for integration later.

     This custom element is already wired up to be notified of model changes.

     Look at ContactsListElement.js

     The state member variable holds the information that needs to be added to the DOM, it's an ES6 Map.
     It's keys are usernames and values are a objects with keys "status" (value of "online" or "offline") and "imageSource" which is a URL for a user avatar.